John Williams

-Early life
+Early life and education

-John Towner Williams was born on February 8, 1932, in Queens, New York, to Esther (née Towner) and Johnny Williams, a jazz drummer and percussionist who played with the Raymond Scott Quintet.
+John Towner Williams was born on February 8, 1932, in Queens, New York City, to Esther (née Towner) and Johnny Williams, a jazz drummer and percussionist who played with the Raymond Scott Quintet.
 He has an older sister, Joan, and two younger brothers, Jerry and Don, who play on his film scores.
 Williams said of his lineage: "My father was a Maine man—we were very close.
 My mother was from Boston.
 My father's parents ran a department store in Bangor, Maine, and my mother's father was a cabinetmaker."
-John Williams collaborated with Bernard Herrmann, and his son sometimes joined him in rehearsals.
-Like his father, he was also known as Johnny Williams into his young adult life, but he later went by John Williams.
+John Williams senior collaborated with Bernard Herrmann, and his son sometimes joined him in rehearsals.

 In 1948, the Williams family moved to Los Angeles.
 John attended North Hollywood High School and graduated in 1950.
 He attended the University of California, Los Angeles, and studied composition privately with the Italian composer Mario Castelnuovo-Tedesco.
 Williams also attended Los Angeles City College for one semester to play for the school's studio jazz band.

-In 1951, Williams joined the U.S. Air Force, where he played the piano and bass, as well as conducted and arranged music for the U.S. Air Force Band.
-In March 1952, he was assigned to the Northeast Air Command 596th Air Force Band and was stationed at Pepperrell Air Force Base in St. John's, Newfoundland.
-He also attended music courses at the University of Arizona during his service.
+In 1951, Williams joined the U.S. Air Force, where he played the piano and bass and conducted and arranged music for the U.S. Air Force Band.
+In March 1952, he was assigned to the Northeast Air Command 596th Air Force Band, and after military training at the Lackland Air Force Base in Texas, he was stationed at Davis–Monthan Air Force Base in Tucson, Arizona.
+While there, he attended music courses at the University of Arizona.
+Williams was then stationed at Pepperrell Air Force Base in St. John's, Newfoundland for two years.

-In 1955, following his service, Williams moved to New York City and was accepted into Juilliard, where he studied piano with Rosina Lhévinne.
-He originally planned on becoming a concert pianist, but after hearing contemporary pianists like John Browning and Van Cliburn perform, he switched his focus to composition, recalling that he "could write better than [he] could play."
+In 1955, following his service, Williams moved to New York City to study piano with Rosina Lhévinne at Juilliard.
+Williams neither enrolled in courses nor did he graduate from the school, instead taking private lessons from Lhévinne at her practice room on campus.
+He originally planned on becoming a concert pianist, but after hearing John Browning and Van Cliburn perform, he switched his focus to composition, realizing "I could write better than I could play."
 During his studies, Williams found work in many of the city's jazz clubs as a pianist.